Trump’s NATO Statements: Reactions, Updates and Analysis in Politics

 Trump threatens to say NATO: Germany invests 2 percent of GDP

 As the daily News writes, Trump placed his threat to NATO in the subjunctive, but the alliance partners would nevertheless react with great caution.
 It goes on to say that his latest attack would hit the alliance at its core.
 The former US president did not address who the actual target of Trump’s NATO statement was in his statement.
-However, the Republican could possibly have meant Germany in particular – even if this could be unfounded in the future.
+However, the Republican might possibly have meant Germany in particular – even if this might be unfounded in the future.
 Loud daily News The federal government plans to spend at least 2.0 percent of gross domestic product on defense spending in 2024. (fbu)

 1707946004